Earth, wind, water, and fire: Preparing properties against the next climate disaster

 In 2020, Filipinos locked themselves up at home for fear of the death and devastation raging outside.

 No, it was not the fear of catching COVID-19 — which caused enough suffering by itself — but of Typhoon Rolly, caught in a vicious staredown with the Philippines.
-Unleashing winds at speeds of 315 kilometres per hour, the cyclone left more than PHP20 billion (USD353 million) worth of damages in its trail.
+Unleashing winds at speeds of 315 kilometres per hour, the cyclone left more than PHP20 billion (USD353 million) worth of damage in its trail.

 A few weeks later, Ulysses arrived.
 The typhoon pelted the archipelago with up to 305mm of rainfall, filling Luzon Island’s dams to the brim and causing widespread flooding in Metro Manila.